An Efficient Interpolation Technique for Jump Proposals in Reversible-Jump Markov Chain Monte Carlo Calculations: Introduction

-Reference \cite{Weinberg2009} gives a method for directly computing the evidence integral from existing MCMC samples by using a kD-tree data structure to decompose a parameter space into boxes containing the MCMC sample points.
+\cite{Weinberg2009} gives a method for directly computing the evidence integral from existing MCMC samples by using a kD-tree data structure to decompose a parameter space into boxes containing the MCMC sample points.
 The integral is approximated as a sum over box volumes.
-This method is promising, but it is not clear in general what statistical and systematic errors it introduces and how these are affected by the shape of the posterior distribution from which the MCMC samples.
+This method is promising, but it is not clear in general what statistical and systematic errors it introduces and how these are affected by the shape of the posterior distribution which the MCMC samples.

 When the goal is model selection between several known models, only the \emph{relative} evidence of each model is needed.
-In this circumstance, the Reversible Jump MCMC technique first introduced in Reference \cite{Green1995} is one of the most reliable and accurate ways to compare the models.
-Reversible Jump MCMC (RJMCMC), described more fully in Section \ref{sec:reversible-jump}, performs a standard MCMC in a superspace that is a direct sum of all the model parameter spaces.
+In this circumstance, the Reversible Jump MCMC technique first introduced in \cite{Green1995} is one of the most reliable and accurate ways to compare the models.
+Reversible Jump MCMC (RJMCMC), described more fully in Section \ref{sec:reversible-jump}, performs a standard MCMC in space that is an augmented union of all the model parameter spaces.
 Such an MCMC involves both intra- and inter-model jumps; the number of MCMC samples in each model's parameter space is proportional to that model's relative evidence in the suite of models being compared.

 Implemented naively, RJMCMC has a significant drawback: because the chain of samples must be Markovian, only the current sample is available to the algorithm as it is choosing the next sample.
-Each time an RJMCMC transitions between models, the information about the choices of parameter values in the previous model is lost; subsequent jumps into that model must ``start fresh,'' and are correspondingly unlikely to be accepted, delaying convergence of the RJMCMC sample chain.
-Reference \cite{Littenberg2009} addressed this issue by proposing a new method for producing inter-model jumps in an RJMCMC that relies on interpolating single-model posterior distributions using a box decomposition of parameter space.
+Each time an RJMCMC transitions between models, the information about the choices of parameter values in the previous model is lost; subsequent jumps into that model must ``start fresh,'' and are correspondingly unlikely to be accepted, delaying convergence of the RJMCMC sample chain (see Section \ref{RJMCMC} for a caveat). \cite{Littenberg2009} addressed this issue by proposing a new method for producing inter-model jumps in an RJMCMC that relies on interpolating single-model posterior distributions using a box decomposition of parameter space.